Mindfulness…for kids? Yes, indeed! Here’s how you can help your child infuse it naturally into their daily routine.

 Take a Mindful Minute

-- The more your child practices Mindful Minutes (not necessarily for longer durations), the more your child will learn to control their thoughts.
+- The more frequently your child practices Mindful Minutes (not necessarily for longer durations), the more your child will learn to control their thoughts.
 Frequent, short practices are most effective.

-Learn from Videos
+Learn from Videos that Help You Teach

 - Mindfulness month for kids